aistats126/aistats126/README.md

 pip install .
 ```

-This will also install all additional packages that are required in order to replicate the paper.
+This will also install any additional packages that are required in order to replicate the paper.

 If you want to quickly create the figures in the paper, extract the pre-computed n-Shapley Values, contained in ```results_part1.zip``` and ```results_part2.zip```, into a single ```results/``` folder.